telegram-rs/telegram-bot/README.md

 ```

 ## Collaboration
 Yes please!
 Every type of contribution is welcome: Create issues, hack some code or make suggestions.
-If you don't know where to start, just contact me (my email is on my github profile).

-Please submit pull request against the `master` branch, unless all changes are just documentation fixes.
+Don't know where to start?
+Good first issues are tagged with [up for grab](https://github.com/telegram-rs/telegram-bot/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+grab%22).